pyresearch/pyresearch/README.md

 ## Installation
-You can  simply use pip to install the latest version of cvzone.
+You can  simply use pip to install the latest version of pyresearch.

 `pip install pyresearch`